kubernetes/community/sig-security/security-audit-2021/RFP.md

 This subsequent audit is intended to be the second in a series of recurring audits, each focusing on a specific aspect of Kubernetes while maintaining coverage of all aspects that have changed since the previous audit ([1.13](../security-audit-2019/findings/)).

-The scope of this audit is the most recent release (1.20) of the core [Kubernetes project](https://github.com/kubernetes/kubernetes) and certain other code maintained by [Kubernetes SIGs](https://github.com/kubernetes-sigs/).
+The scope of this audit is the most recent release (1.21 at the close of this RFP) of the core [Kubernetes project](https://github.com/kubernetes/kubernetes) and certain other code maintained by [Kubernetes SIGs](https://github.com/kubernetes-sigs/).

 This audit will focus on the following components of Kubernetes: